Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 31 Desember 2025 12.35.27 UTC
+- WIB: Rabu, 31 Desember 2025 13.49.22 UTC
-- WITA: Rabu, 31 Desember 2025 13.35.27 UTC
+- WITA: Rabu, 31 Desember 2025 14.49.22 UTC
-- WIT: Rabu, 31 Desember 2025 14.35.27 UTC
+- WIT: Rabu, 31 Desember 2025 15.49.22 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: success
+Kategori: technology